NHL & Ice Hockey Betting Sites & Offers

 Ice Hockey Betting Offers and Free Bets

-Earn more on your American and Canadian sports pre-game parlays with bet365, including regular and post-season Football, Basketball, Ice Hockey and Baseball games.
-You can earn a bonus of up to 50% if you place successful parlays, of 2 or more selections, combining teams in the NFL, NCAAF, CFL, NBA, NCAAB, MLB or NHL on the following 2-Way markets: Spread, Run Line, Puck Line, Game Totals, 1st and 2nd Half Point Spread, 1st and 2nd Half Totals and Money Line markets.
+Earn more on your US sports pre-game parlays with bet365, including regular and post-season Football, Basketball, Ice Hockey and Baseball games.
+You can earn a bonus of up to 70% if you place winning parlays, of 2 or more selections, combining teams in the NFL, NBA, MLB or NHL on the following 2-Way markets: Spread, Run Line, Puck Line, Game Totals, 1st and 2nd Half Point Spread, 1st Half Totals and 2nd Half Totals markets.

 Bets placed with Bet Credits, Parlay Cards, Teasers or combination bets with bonuses such as Lucky 15’s or Lucky 31’s do not apply for this offer.
 T&Cs apply.
 Only available to new and eligible customers.

 Best Ice Hockey Betting Sites

 Bet365It’s all about depth with Bet365, you won’y get flashy offers and features but you will get honest prices and a big range of markets and leagues to bet on, with advance odds too.

 STSOutstanding betting site for covering more niche sports such as Ice Hockey, one of the only brands that can be relied on for ice hockey offers around the bigger events.

 BetVictorProper bookie for proper bettors, no messing around here just large markets, big coverage and more options than pretty much any other betting website in the UK.